Fertilizer Numbers – What do the numbers on fertilizer label mean? Why are they important?

 Nitrogen is the most quickly used up and, therefore, the one that must be replaced most often.

-A so-called “complete fertilizer” is one which contains all three of these nutrients.
-Since different types of plants require different amounts of each food, however, no one fertilizer is “complete” for all plants.
+Since different types of plants require different amounts of each food – no one fertilizer is a “COMPLETE ALL-PURPOSE FERTILIZER” for all plants.

-The one that makes the wisteria bloom may cause the caladium to wear itself out producing unwanted flowers instead of fancy leaves.
+The one that makes the wisteria bloom may cause the caladium to wear itself out producing unwanted blooms instead of fancy leaves.

-The fertilizer that is correct for the fragrant-leaved geranium whose flowers are unimportant is wrong for the zonal geranium from which you expect blossoms.
+The correct option for the fragrant-leaved geranium plant whose blooms are unimportant is wrong for the zonal geranium from which you expect blossoms.

-If you are growing fruit or flower plants – tomatoes, roses, strawberries, candytuft – use a fertilizer high in phosphoric acid.
+If you are growing fruit or flower plants – tomatoes, roses, strawberries, candytuft (Iberis) – use one high in phosphoric acid.

 For root crops such as potatoes, carrots, and beets, look for a high potash content.

-Two Fertilizer Groups – Chemical and Organic Plant Food
+Two Groups – Chemical and Organic Plant Food

-Fertilizers are divided into two groups – chemical and organic.
+Fertilizers are divided into two groups – chemical and organic fertilizers.
 Each group has advantages and disadvantages.

-Chemical fertilizers are quick acting and cheap.
-In addition they are made according to a definite formula.
+Chemical fertilizers sometimes called synthetic fertilizers are quick acting and cheap.
+In addition, they are made according to a definite formula.

-Under the trade name on each fertilizer bag or bottle will be three numbers, for instance, 5-10-5.
+Under the trade name on each bag or bottle will be three numbers, for instance, 5-10-5.

-The first number indicates the percentage of nitrogen, the second of phosphoric acid, and the third of potash.
+The first number indicates the percentage of nitrogen, the second number of phosphate acid, and the third number of potash.

-Thus, you can easily select a fertilizer that is high in whatever your plant particularly needs.
+Thus, you can easily select fertilizers that is high in whatever your plant particularly needs.

-Chemical fertilizers must be applied strictly according to the directions on the sack.
-An overdose can burn a lawn or plant or even cause it to die.
+An overdose of chemical fertilizers can burn a lawn or green leaves on a plant or even cause them to die.

-A teacup holds about one-half a pound of fertilizer.
-Always water fertilizer in thoroughly, and never let it touch the foliage or stems.
+A teacup holds about one-half a pound of fertilizers.
+Always water fertilizers in thoroughly, and never let it touch the foliage or stems.

 Therefore, you should not use the same chemical mixture on the soil year after year.
 You must also add large quantities of humus to replace that which is lost.

-Organic fertilizer is slow acting, long lasting, and build up the soil over a long period of time.
+Organic plant foods are slow acting, long lasting, and build up the soil in the garden over a long period of time.

 Because of their slow action, they may be used more freely with less danger of overfertilizing.

-Any fertilizer can be overused, however.
-Every plant has a saturation point beyond which more fertilizer is bad.
+Any option can be overused, however.
+Every plant has a saturation point beyond which more food is bad.

-If you are more interested in long term growth as in the case of shrubs, long-lasting bulbs, and perennials, then use organic.
+If you are more interested in long-term growth as in the case of trees and shrubs, long-lasting bulbs, and perennials, then use organic.